 Who can donate?

-And at TasIVF, we have a dedicated and experienced donor team who provide guidance and support for donors throughout the process.
+There are a few steps involved prior to donating, including counselling, medical screening, and semen analysis.
+At TasIVF, we have a dedicated and experienced donor team who provide guidance and support throughout the entire process.

 Here’s how it works, step by step.

 Step 1 – Getting Started

 An appointment will be made for you to meet with one of our Fertility Specialists, who will ask about your medical history, including both your physical and mental health

 Step 2 - Counselling

 You will have two sessions with an experienced TasIVF counsellor to discuss the social, ethical and legal implications of sperm donation.
 You’ll complete a profile about yourself, provide a family medical history, and sign consent forms for donation.